 The healthcare industry is currently one of the fastest-growing industries on the market.
-Since the Covid-19 outbreak, one of its branches, due to its specificity and wide range of applications, has gained particular popularity – TeleHealth.
-The market size of telehealth was valued at USD 83.5 billion globally and it’s expected to grow by 24% globally from 2023 to 2030 at a compound annual growth rate.
+Since the COVID-19 pandemic outbreak, one of its branches, due to its specificity and wide range of applications, has gained particular popularity – TeleHealth.
+The market size of telehealth was valued at USD 83.5 billion globally, and it’s expected to grow by 24% globally from 2023 to 2030 at a compound annual growth rate.
 What makes it a future direction?
-What are the telehealth development forecasts for 2023?
+What are the telehealth development forecasts for 2024?

 What is Telehealth?

 The definition of telehealth refers to it as providing virtual medical services with the use of telecommunication technologies.
 It includes everything from the electronic delivery of patient health information and prescriptions to remote interactions between patients and doctors in different locations.
-Telehealth is a healthcare delivery process, usually using such communication technologies as the internet, video conferencing, streaming media, and so on.
+Telehealth is a healthcare delivery process, usually using communication technologies like the internet, video conferencing, streaming media, etc.

 Telehealth – facts and myths

-Until recently, no one could imagine providing medical services online or over the phone.
+Until recently, no one could imagine providing healthcare services online or over the phone.
 The 21st century has changed this dramatically.
-Unfortunately, due to the fact that this sector is still relatively new, a lot of myths and misconceptions have accumulated around it.
-In the beginning, it’s worth checking what’s actually the truth about them and getting to know the healthtech area a little better.
+Unfortunately, because the telemedicine sector is still relatively new, many myths and misconceptions have accumulated around it.
+In the beginning, it’s worth checking what’s actually the truth about them and getting to know the digital health area a little better.

-Myth #1: TeleHealth is new, untested, and cannot be trusted.
+Myth #1: Telemedicine is new, untested, and cannot be trusted.

-Fact: It is true that telehealth began to appear in patients’ awareness only recently, and gained its popularity mainly due to the coronavirus pandemic and its dynamic development.
+Fact: It is true that telehealth began to appear in patients’ awareness only recently and gained its popularity mainly due to the coronavirus pandemic and its dynamic development.
 However, its actual birth can be considered much earlier.
 According to the definition of telehealth, referring to it as the provision of medical services at a distance, we can include all attempts at remote treatment in this category.
-The first documented mention of remote prescriptions dates back to 1726 when some woman was writing letters to her doctor about her health condition, and in response, he was prescribing her medications and describing methodologies of treatment.
+The first documented mention of remote prescriptions dates back to 1726 when some woman was writing letters to her doctor about her health condition, and in response, he was prescribing her medications and describing treatment methodologies.

-In the second half of the 19th century, during the industrial revolution in England, there was a breakthrough also in the field of telehealth.
-New remote communication tools, such as the telegraph and telephone, have enabled medical professionals to diagnose patients more accurately at a distance.
-Thanks to the possibility of sending images (also X-rays) by telegraph, teleradiology had its beginning here.
+In the second half of the 19th century, during the Industrial Revolution in England, there was a breakthrough in the field of telehealth.
+New remote communication tools, such as the telegraph and telephone, have enabled medical professionals to diagnose patients at a distance accurately.
+Teleradiology began here thanks to the possibility of sending images (also X-rays) by telegraph.

-But the first surgical operation performed remotely took place on September 7, in the year 2001.
-During this operation, (which was called “Operation Lindbergh”), the medical operator was in New York while the patient was in Strasburg at the time!
+However, the first surgical operation performed remotely took place on September 7, in the year 2001.
+During this operation (which was called “Operation Lindbergh”), the medical operator was in New York while the patient was in Strasburg at the time!

-Telehealth has a very wide application – from simple online medical consultations to complex telemedical MRI descriptions based on hard data, as well as remote monitoring of astronauts’ vital signs in space developed by NASA.
+Telehealth has a very wide application – from simple online medical consultations to complex telemedical MRI descriptions based on data analytics, as well as remote monitoring of astronauts’ vital signs in space developed by NASA.

-Myth #2: A reliable diagnosis can only be made on the basis of an on-site medical examination.
+Myth #2: A reliable diagnosis can only be made based on an on-site medical examination.

-Fact: It is a fact that some branches of medicine require the physical presence of the patient in the doctor’s office – such as, for example, orthopedics.
-But even here telemedicine has its application – e.g. in the case of post-operative rehabilitation.
+Fact: It is a fact that some branches of medicine require the patient’s physical presence in the doctor’s office – for example, orthopedics.
+But even here, telemedicine has its application – e.g., post-operative rehabilitation.

 A great example is a mobile app that we created based on our client’s idea, thanks to which the patient is diagnosed and then receives an individually customized therapy session, which consists of appropriately selected rehabilitation exercises to be performed at home.
 The idea behind it is to help patients in the same effective way as a visit to a physiotherapist.

-With the openness of both the patient and the doctor to this form of diagnosis and treatment, it’s now possible to effectively treat almost half of the cases.
+With the openness of both the patient and healthcare professionals to this form of diagnosis and treatment, it’s now possible to effectively treat almost half of the cases.
 With the development of the HealthTech and MedTech industries, this number will continue to grow.
-Probably, the remote form of diagnosing and treating patients will never fully replace the traditional form, but it can be perfect as a supplement to it.
+The remote form of diagnosing and treating patients will probably never fully replace the traditional form, but it can be perfect as a supplement to it.